RATNAGIRI TOURISM GUIDE:

 Location: In Southwestern Maharashtra On The Arabian Sea Coast, Maharashtra

 Administrative Capital Of: Bijapur Rulers

 Surrounded By: Beautiful Hills Of Sahyadri

 Ratnagiri is located in the southwestern part of Maharashtra State on the Arabian Sea coast.
 Ratnagiri became the administrative capital under the Bijapur rulers.
 It forms a part of the greater tract known as Konkan.
-This tract is historically famous for it long coastline and convenient harbours, together with it comparative nearness to the Arabian Sea.
+This tract is historically famous for its long coastline and convenient harbors, together with its comparative nearness to the Arabian Sea.